 Michigan Tech Receives $160,000 Check from General Motors

-Terry Woychowski, a member of Michigan Technological University’s Board of Control, presented a $160,000 check to the University Oct.
+Terry Woychowski, a member of Michigan Technological University’s Board of Trustees, presented a $160,000 check to the University Oct.
 6 on behalf of General Motors.

 University President Glenn D. Mroz accepted the check from Woychowski, GM’s vice president for global quality and vehicle launches.
 Michigan Tech also recently received a new Chevy Volt hybrid electric vehicle from GM, as well as a $200,000 gift from the GM Foundation for hybrid engine/vehicle testing, research, and education in the Advanced Powertrain Systems Research Center.

 “Michigan Tech is very fortunate to have General Motors as a partner in these endeavors,” Mroz said.
 “Thousands of alumni and students have benefited from GM's support of our programs."

 “These donations from the GM Foundation are further evidence of the value that General Motors places on its relationship with Michigan Tech, from its research and development to the education of our engineers,” Woychowski said.

 All the GM donations support the Generations of Discovery capital campaign.
 Vice President for Advancement Shea McGrew reported that the campaign has attracted $153 million in gifts and pledges toward its goal of $200 million by June 30, 2013.

 • approved the Capital Outlay Budget Request, a prioritized list of building projects that the University submits annually to the state.
 Construction depends fully on the availability of state funding.
 Topping the list is the $29.5 million Next Generation Energy Complex.
 Construction would involve additions and remodeling to Dillman Hall, Fisher Hall and the Academic Office Building and the construction of a biomass co-generation facility to complement the existing heating plant.